 The church in Masham plays a significant part in the books, click on the link below to read more.

-Nearby Masham is a place called Swinton Park.
-This is where Robin and Matthew are to have their wedding reception, according to their wedding invitation in The Silkworm.
+Nearby is a place called Swinton Park.
+This is where Robin and Matthew have their wedding reception in Lethal White.
+Find out more via the link below.